rendely/rendely.github.io/docs/_posts/2023-07-11-phase-3-blog-post-databases.markdown

 categories: flatiron
 ---

-## Overview

-As a beginner programmer, I recently built my first [command line tool](https://github.com/rendely/phase-3-project-CLI) in Python using SQLAlchemy and Alembic.
-In this post I'll share some additiona research I did to learn more about these technologies.
+As a beginner programmer, I recently built my first [command line tool](https://github.com/rendely/phase-3-project-CLI) in Python using SQLAlchemy and Alembic. <!--more--> In this post I'll share some additiona research I did to learn more about these technologies.

 ## Python